Meghana1999/student-management-system/README.md

 # Student Management System

 ## Overview
 This Student Management System is a comprehensive web application designed to simplify the management of student records for educational institutions.
-Built with the powerful combination of React for the frontend and Django along with Django REST Framework for the backend, it offers a seamless, interactive, and user-friendly experience.
+Built with the powerful combination of **React for the frontend** and **Django along with Django REST Framework for the backend**, it offers a seamless, interactive, and user-friendly experience.
 Whether you're a teacher, administrative staff, or a student, this system is equipped to handle your needs efficiently.

 ## Features
 - **Student Records Management:** Add, update, and delete student records with ease.